JosiasVasquez/joplin-plugin-kanmug/README.md

     newNoteTitle: "New Task <%= today().add('1d').add('-7h').format('MM/dd') %>"
 ```

-The title will be rendered as "New Task 01/31" if the current date is January 31, 2025.
+The title will be rendered as "New Task 01/31" if the current date is January 30, 2025 or January 31, 2025 before 07:00.

 The `today()` returns the current date in the format `yyyy-MM-dd`.